glideport/GlideTrack/README.md

 ![](img/coverage-20140504.png) | ![](img/coverage-20140527.png)

-### Debug Mode
+### Diagnostic Mode

-The "DEBUG" mode can be turned on in the Settings screen.
-In the debug mode successful data transfer events are recorded in the flight track.
+The diagnostic mode can be turned on in the Settings screen.
+In the diagnostic mode successful data transfer events are recorded in the flight track.
 This is useful for analyzing mobile coverage in your flight area.
 Also, in this mode all GPS fixes (typically at 1s interval) are sent, as opposed to fixes interpolated at 4s interval.